 The objective of this drug is to produce a dilation in the pupil or a momentary paralysis, and it is used in ocular explorations.

-Causing a dilation of the pupil or a mydriasis , as well as momentary paralysis of the ciliary muscle to make it impossible to accommodate the lens, known as cycloplegia.
+It causes a dilation of the pupil or mydriasis and momentary paralysis of the ciliary muscle to make it impossible to accommodate the lens, known as cycloplegia.

-- Ophthalmic solution, each ml contains 10 mg of tropicamide.
+- In the ophthalmic solution, each ml contains 10 mg of tropicamide.

-Due to its ability to dilate the pupil while maintaining its effects, this eye drop is usually used by specialists, temporarily and controlled, in order to:
+Due to its ability to dilate the pupil while maintaining its effects, this eye drop is usually used by specialists, temporarily and controlled, to:

-- Thoroughly explore the interior of the eye, which is called the fundus, by dilating the pupil and blocking the sphincter muscle of the iris and the muscle of the ciliary body.
+- Thoroughly explore the eye’s interior, called the fundus, by dilating the pupil and blocking the sphincter muscle of the iris and the muscle of the ciliary body.

 - In some surgical interventions where it is required that the pupil is dilated.